 6. Keep the Bathroom Warm

 The ambient temperature in your bathroom plays a significant role in how quickly your bathwater cools.
 If the room is chilly, the water will lose heat more rapidly.
 To combat this, consider using a space heater to warm up the bathroom before and during your bath.
-However, ensure that the heater is placed safely away from the tub to avoid any risk of electrical accidents.
-Additionally, lighting a few candles around the tub can not only create a relaxing ambiance but also add a small amount of heat to the room.
+Ensure the heater is placed safely away from the tub.
+Lighting candles can also create a relaxing ambiance while adding a little warmth to the room.

 7. Close Doors and Windows

 Drafts are the enemy of a warm bath.
 Even a small draft can cause your bathwater to cool down faster than expected.
 Make sure all doors and windows in your bathroom are closed to prevent cold air from entering.
-This also helps to trap the steam and warmth in the room, further insulating your bath and making the environment more conducive to a long, relaxing soak.
+This also helps trap steam and warmth in the room, creating a more comfortable bathing environment.

 8. Top Up with Hot Water